Real Time Exemption Checking (RTEC)

 The RTEC system is being rolled out in phases:

-- Phase Two will include Department for Work and Pensions (DWP) exemptions (excepting Universal Credit) (five pharmacy contractors using PSL have been testing this Phase since December 2019); and
+- Phase Two includes Department for Work and Pensions (DWP) exemptions (excepting Universal Credit) (suppliers are rolling this out); and

 - Phase Three will include Department for Work and Pensions (DWP) Universal Credit exemption.

 After the first three phases are complete, NHSBSA and NHS Digital plans to conduct a prioritisation and costing exercise to explore the possibility of including the Education and Ministry of Defence exemptions in the system.
 There is a lower volume of prescriptions which fall into these categories.

 Four community pharmacy contractors piloted Real Time Exemption Checking (RTEC) from February 2019 and across 2019.
 NHS Digital worked with the NHS Business Services Authority (NHSBSA) and Positive Solutions (PSL) Analyst system to develop the RTEC system and supporting suppliers to roll it out to many more pharmacies after.